GermantheAnalyst/Universal-Company-E-commance-Analysis/README.md

   <h3> AOV</h3>

   <p>
-  <strong> Entire Period (2019-2022): AOV on average was $253 per month, with an average monthly growth rate of 0.3%
+  <strong> Entire 2019-2022 Period: AOV on average was £253 per month, with an average monthly growth rate of 0.3%
   </p>

   <p>
-  <strong> Peaks & Valleys in AOV: AOV saw its highest level at $322 per order in October 2020 but dropped to a low of $217 by October 2022
+  <strong> Peaks & Deeps in AOV: AOV saw its highest level at £322 per order in October 2020 but dropped to a low of £217 by October 2022
   </p>